Cramming Contextual Bandits for On-policy Statistical Evaluation: Introduction

 \section{Introduction}

-In recent years, with the growing availability of granular data, there has been an explosion of interest in developing and utilizing data-driven algorithms.
-Applications range from the use of classical machine learning (ML) algorithms for prediction and decision-making to the deployment of generative artificial intelligence (AI) tools for creation of high-quality text and image outputs.
-Although much of scholarly efforts have focused upon the development of such data-driven algorithms, it is essential to empirically evaluate the performance of learned prediction and decision rules before implementing them in the real world.
+Recent years have witnessed an increasing use of bandit algorithms for various sequential decision-making problems, including online advertising \citep[e.g.,][]{li2010contextual}, mobile health \citep[e.g.,][]{yom2017encouraging, nahum2018just}, and online education \citep[e.g.,][]{rafferty2019statistical}.
+The deployment of these adaptive algorithms is attractive because they are likely to discover an optimal policy more quickly.
+As a result, there now exists a large literature that explores the conditions under which different bandit algorithms achieve optimality \citep[e.g.,][]{rusmevichientong2010linearly,abbasi2011improved,bubeck2012regret,li2017provably}.

+Beyond these theoretical guarantees, however, it is essential for practitioners to be able to efficiently \emph{evaluate} the real-world empirical performance of bandit algorithms that are being deployed.
+In particular, we would like to use the same data to both train a bandit algorithm and evaluate its performance without the need to collect a separate data set for evaluation.
+In this paper, we introduce the `cram' method as a general methodological framework for such {\it on-policy} statistical evaluation of multi-armed contextual bandit algorithms.
+Specifically, the proposed method leverages data adaptively collected by a bandit algorithm to empirically evaluate the performance of its final learned policy.

+Many scholars have developed {\it off-policy} evaluation methods of bandit algorithms with adaptively collected data, which requires a separate dataset for evaluation \citep[e.g.][]{luedtke2016statistical,zhang2020inference,hadad2021confidence,bibaut2021post,bibaut2021risk,zhan2021off,zhang2021statistical,zhan2023policy}.
+The key difference between cram and these existing methods is that the former evaluates the performance of the final learned policy, which is a data-dependent parameter, whereas the latter focuses on fixed population parameters such as coefficients in regression models, the average treatment effect, and the value of a fixed policy. \citep[e.g.][]{luedtke2016statistical,zhang2020inference,hadad2021confidence,bibaut2021post,bibaut2021risk,zhan2021off,zhang2021statistical,zhan2023policy}.
+Since a learned policy may be changing at every iteration, this presents a technical challenge in establishing the asymptotic properties of the cram method.

-This paper presents the `cram' method, a general and efficient approach that enables analysts to {\it simultaneously} learn a prediction or decision rule and assess its effectiveness.
-The name {\it cram} is inspired by an intensive learning approach often used by cram schools, where students iterate a process of learning new materials and taking practice tests to prepare for a final exam.
-The proposed method uses the same idea by repeatedly training an ML algorithm and testing its performance in a single pass of batched data.
-Because cramming uses the entire sample, it leads to more data-efficient learning and evaluation than traditional sample-splitting methods.
+The name of the proposed methodology is inspired by an intensive learning approach often used at cram schools, where students iterate a process of learning new materials and taking practice tests to prepare for the final exam that covers all materials.
+Similarly, the cram method updates a learned policy by applying a contextual bandit algorithm to a new batch of data, and then evaluates the performance of \emph{all} previously learned policies using this new batch of data.
+Repeating this process through a single pass of data leads to the evaluation of the final learned policy, thereby yielding both computationally and statistically efficient policy evaluation.